-Case loads can get out of control really quickly for anyone directly handing customer service requests.
-Here are some tips to help you better manage your case load.
+Case/ticket queue loads can get out of control really quickly for anyone directly handing in customer service requests.
+Here are some tips to help you better manage your case/ticket queues load

 Follow up with customers

-While you are doing you daily queue cleanup, make sure you contact customers that need some followup.
-Following-up will buy yourself some time and set the customers expectations by letting them know that you are still working on their case.
-A solution is not always necessary right away but the letting them know that you are still working on it actively is.
+While you are doing your daily queue cleanup, make sure you contact customers that need some follow-up.
+Following up on case/ticket queues will buy you some time and set the customer’s expectations by letting them know that you are still working on their case.
+A solution is not always necessary right away but letting them know that you are still working on it actively is.

 Find your routine

-Hopefully your case management system can help you prioritize your cases by SLA, but if it can’t, then you need to make sure you know who to respond to next.
+Hopefully, your case management system can help you prioritize your cases by SLA, but if it can’t, then you need to make sure you know who to respond to next on your case/ticket queues.
 Always follow this simple path to case prioritization:

 - Respond to new cases first and set their expectations based on the priority of the case.
 If you can’t look at the new case until the next day then let them know they will hear from you tomorrow.